 “Why do we fear what we fear?
 What role do such fears play in the day-to-day choices we make in our social, political and personal lives?
 What consequences does ecophobia have for the way we treat the environments we live in?” — Tom J. Hillard

 DARK NATURE—Vampires.
 Zombies.
 Ghosts.
 Haunted gardens.
 Threatening woods.
-Horrific, thirsty bogs.
+Horrific bogs.
 Enraged typhoons.
-Restless, brooding moors.
+Restless moors.
 Gothic forms of nature are indeed numerous and disturbing.

 Gothic nature is usually not of a sunny or affectionate disposition.
 In fact, it is often a nature which inspires fear, horror, sometimes even loathing.
-Anyone who has experienced terror at an advancing storm, deep aversion to a bat or spider, extreme disgust as an animal relieves itself, or abject fear as a flashlight gives out—has had what might be called an “ecogothic moment.”
-Fear-filled experiences of nature (ecophobias) are commonplace, and very much a part of being human—just as much as biophilia is, a deep love and admiration for nature.
-It appears that while nature can inspire awe, heal and give us a sense of grounding in the world, it can also terrify and alienate us.
+If you have experienced terror at an advancing storm, deep aversion to a bat or spider, or abject fear as a flashlight gives out—then you’ve had what might be called an “ecogothic moment.”
+Fear-filled experiences of nature (ecophobias) are very much a part of being human.
+They are perhaps just as commonplace as biophilias: our deep loves for nature.
+While nature can awe, heal and give us a sense of grounding in the world, it can also terrify and alienate us.

 © Hilary Scharper